FAQs

 Knee ligaments act like strong bands that guide and stabilise the joint.
 The ACL, PCL, MCL, and LCL each help control different directions of movement.

-Muscles, tendons, cartilage, and the joint capsule also support stability.
+The MCL supports the inner knee, the LCL supports the outer knee, and the PCL helps control backward shin movement.
+Muscles, tendons, cartilage, and the joint capsule also support knee stability.
 This combined support explains why some people can still walk after a ligament tear.
-Even so, pain, swelling, and instability can limit safe movement and confidence.

 physiotherapist assessing knee ligament stability during movement test

-Controlled testing helps identify knee ligament stability and safe movement.
+Controlled testing helps identify knee stability and safe movement.

 How Can Physiotherapy Help a Torn Knee Ligament?

-Physiotherapy may help by assessing knee stability, controlling swelling, restoring movement, and rebuilding strength.
+Physiotherapy can help by assessing knee stability, reducing swelling, restoring movement, and rebuilding strength.
 Your plan may include walking advice, bracing guidance, balance retraining, and staged exercises.

 Rehabilitation often starts with symptom control and safe movement.
-Later stages focus on strength, balance, landing control, direction change, and sport-specific loading where needed.
+Later stages focus on strength, landing control, direction change, and return-to-sport loading where needed.
+This is especially important for people returning to field sport, gym training, running, or work that involves squatting, lifting, kneeling, or stairs.

 Should You Use Crutches or a Knee Brace?